 Communication is essential in every construction project.
 Before any groundwork can begin, it is crucial to have a consistent flow of communication.
 All stakeholders, including suppliers and civil engineers on the ground, should be included in the communication flowchart.
 Clear and transparent communication will facilitate the entire process.
 It will also reduce the number of phone calls and emails.

-3. Centralise and standardise data
+3. Centralize and standardize data

-4. Never stop planning
+4. Never stop planning continuously

 Before any construction activity begins, project managers need to plan.
 They should also continue to revise and develop their plans until the project is successfully executed.
 This will require extensive planning for a construction project's design, pre-construction, and procurement phases.